-Our audit was conducted for the purpose of forming opinions on the financial statements of the Measure I Funds of the City.
-The program status and maintenance of effort schedules (other information) on pages 11 and 12, respectively, are presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements of the Measure I Funds of the City.
+The program status and maintenance of effort schedules (other information) on pages 15 and 16, respectively, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The other information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.